https://www.patchline.ai/api/mcp/v1

 - You approve the AI client’s access.

-- The client gets a bearer token and uses it for every subsequent call.
+- The client receives a bearer token and uses it for every call.

 Example: from zero to first tool call